masciugo/genealogy/README.md

 # Genealogy

 ## Premise
 Genealogy is still under development and need to be improved and extended.
-Developed features so far were the ones I needed for my personal applications but also the basic ones for a genealogy management system that's why I decided to extract it in a gem.
-So please use with care but, above all, use it with critical and constructive sense.
+Developed features so far were the ones I needed for my personal applications where I had to provide data entry facilities to insert, given an individual, relatives' vital records keeping track of their familiar relationship.
+However they are the basic features for a genealogy management system and that's why I decided to extract it in a gem.
+So please use with care but, above all, use it with critical and constructive sense as I am really interested in improving it.

 ## Description

 Genealogy is a ruby gem library which extend ActiveRecord::Base class with familiar relationships capabilities in order to build and query genealogies.
-If records of your model need to be linked and act as they were individuals of a big family just add two parents column to its table (ie.: *father_id* and *mother_id*) and make your model to *:has_parents*.
+If records of your model need to be linked and act as they were individuals of a big family just add two parents column to its table (i.e.: *father_id* and *mother_id*) and make your model to *:has_parents*.
 This macro will provide your model with the two fundamental self-join associations, *father* and *mother*, whose everything depend on.
 Genealogy takes inspiration from the simple [linkage file format](http://www.helsinki.fi/~tsjuntun/autogscan/pedigreefile.html) which represent genealogies in terms of set of trios: *individual-id*, *father-id*, *mother-id*.
 Basically the only **primitive** familiar relationships are associations father and mother, all others like grandparents, siblings or offspring are **derived**.
 This means that all methods in charge of update the genealogy (adding/removing relatives) will end up to use the fundamental method `add/remove_parent` to the right records

 ## Installation